← All posts

 Or, if your applications requires blue-green deployments, using CloudFormation is almost essential.

 Welcome to the second part of my series on deployment pipelines.
 If you missed the intro, check out the video where I describe a typical pipeline here.
-You can find the other parts of this series, by checking out the tag ci-pipeline-series.
+The other parts of this series are part 1: test phase and part 3: deployment onto an environment.

 After the test phase of the pipeline, once the quality of the code has been checked, we must build a deployable artefact for this version (commit) of the code.
 In case of AWS, this would be an AMI (Amazon Machine Image), which can then be deployed as a new instance in our environment.